criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/RecoApi.md

     oauth.setAccessToken("YOUR ACCESS TOKEN");

     RecoApi apiInstance = new RecoApi(defaultClient);
-    String partnerId = "partnerId_example"; // String | The ID of the partner that should be used for product set retrieval try {
+    String datasetId = "datasetId_example"; // String | The ID of the dataset that should be used for product set retrieval try {
-      ResourceCollectionOutcomeOfProductSet result = apiInstance.fetchProductSets(partnerId);
+      ResourceCollectionOutcomeOfProductSet result = apiInstance.fetchProductSets(datasetId);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling RecoApi#fetchProductSets");